 Introduction to broadcasts

-UpdatedWe offer two types of broadcasts: Newsletter and Messages triggered via API.
+UpdatedWe offer two types of broadcasts: One-time send and Messages triggered via API.

-If you’re new to Customer.io, checkout Campaigns, broadcasts, and transactional messages to make sure you’re creating the right kind of automation.
+If you’re new to Customer.io, checkout Automations, broadcasts, and transactional messages to make sure you’re creating the right kind of automation.

 How it works

-A broadcast is a message or workflow that you trigger (or schedule) for a group of people.
-It’s not “active” like a campaign: you’ll send, schedule, or trigger your broadcast for a group of people.
+A broadcast is a message or workflow that you trigger (or schedule) for a group of profiles.
+It’s not “active” like an automation: you’ll send, schedule, or trigger your broadcast for a group of profiles.
 Anybody outside that group won’t get the broadcast unless you send it again.

-When you create a new broadcast, you choose a Broadcast Type: Newsletter or Messages triggered via API.
+When you create a new broadcast, you choose a Broadcast Type: One-time send or API-triggered broadcast.
 These two things are fundamentally different, but we can help you choose the right one.

-A Newsletter is a single message you want to send to a group of people.
-You can schedule a newsletter or send it immediately.
-Newsletters provide a simple way to broadcast a message to your audience without setting up a complex campaign.
+A One-time send is a single message you want to send to a group of profiles.
+You can schedule your message or send it immediately.
+One-time sends provide a simple way to broadcast a message to your audience without setting up a complex automation.

-The type Messages triggered via API is what we call an API-triggered broadcast.
-This lets you set up a complete workflowA series of actions (messages, attribute updates, etc) that people progress through as a part of a campaign or broadcast.—like an event-triggered campaign, except that the trigger call that you send to our API supports multiple recipients
+An API-triggered broadcast is a complete workflowA series of actions (messages, attribute updates, etc) that people progress through as a part of an automation or broadcast.—like an event-triggered automation, except that the trigger call that you send to our API supports multiple recipients.
+API-triggered broadcasts are highly customizable, and give you precise control over workflows from your backend integration, but are certainly more technical than one-time sends or automations.

 What type of broadcast should I choose?

-- You need to send or schedule one message to a group of people.
+- You need to send or schedule one message to a group of profiles.

 - The data to personalize your message already exists in Customer.io.